Farama-Foundation/A2Perf/docs/content/tutorials/training.md

 [XManager](https://github.com/google-deepmind/xmanager) will automatically
 launch a Docker container with the necessary dependencies installed.
-It will also create a new experiment directory at `~/gcs/a2perf/experiments/<experiment-number>/test/1/`.
+It will also create a new experiment directory at `~/gcs/a2perf/experiments/<experiment-id>/test/1/`.
 The number `1` is included because we are running a single work unit in the experiment.
 For more details on work units, refer to [XManager's documentation](https://github.com/google-deepmind/xmanager).

+**Important**: Make note of the `<experiment-id>` in your experiment directory path.
+You will need this ID when running the inference benchmark later.
+The `<experiment-id>` is a unique identifier for your training run and is typically a long string of numbers.

 The experiment directory will contain all logs and artifacts generated during the benchmark.
-Here is how the directory structure will look at the end of the
+Here is how the directory structure will look at the end of
 training:

 ```plaintext